team-earth/data/climate-change-adaptation/README.md

 ## 🌟 Future Picture Statement

-> “Our resilience for climate change adaptation is fortified.”
+> "Our resilience for climate change adaptation is fortified."

 This dataset maps over 1,000 proposed solutions to climate-related threats, from biodiversity loss to coastal flooding.
 The book is designed to help communities recognize what’s already being done, coordinate more effectively, and take action in areas where gaps remain.